modir/using-laminas-framework-book/version2/docs/session.md

 underscores and back-slashes.
 So, for example, "Session\ContainerName", "session_container_name" and "SessionContainerName" are all valid container namespaces.

-I> Session containers work closely with the session manager.
-When you create a session container, it calls the session I> manager's `start()` method automatically, so session is started and initialized.
+> Session containers work closely with the session manager.
+When you create a session container, it calls the session
+> manager's `start()` method automatically, so session is started and initialized.

 Now let's start using containers.
 You can create a container using two equivalent ways: either manually instantiating a container or let a factory do that for you.
 The second one is easier, so we recommend it.